LuanderFarias/Cheep/README.md

 ## 🔧 Functions

 ### Bass Boost:
-- Module That Cleans The Pc's Memory And Adjusts For The Best Possible Performance On The Computer.
+- Module That Cleans The Pc's Memory And Adjusts For The Best Possible Performance On The Computer!

 ### Game Boost:
-- Module That Can Make The Game Runs With "Custom Performance" It Adjusts Resolution, RenderDistance, Reflexions And More....
+- Module That Can Make The Game Runs With "Custom Performance" It Adjusts Resolution, RenderDistance, Reflexions And More...

 ### Keyboard Module:
 - Module Where You Can Test Your Type Speed And Make Your Keyboard Sound As a Mechanical Keyboard.

 ### Wallpaper Module:
-- Module For Apply Static Or Animated Wallpapersc
+- Module For Apply Static Or Animated Wallpapers.

 ### DIY Module:
 - Tutorials Of How To Modify Your Pherifericals To Place Led's, Casemod And Others...